P-p-H-d/mlib/README.md

 It is a SPSC atomic shared register.
 In practice, it is implemented using a triple buffer (lock-free).

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the snapshot.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.